 If you were convicted of a sex crime in Illinois and had to register as a sex offender, you know the long-term consequences you must face.
 Registration affects not only your reputation, job, and family but also disrupts your life.
-The Illinois Sex Offender Registration Act requires you to register after completing your sentence and update your information regularly.
+The Illinois Sex Offender Registration Act requires you to register as a requirement of your sentence and update your information regularly.

 Instead of making updates from a computer in the comfort of your home, you must bring necessary information to the local police department and re-register every year or sometimes more frequently, depending on the requirements under state law.
 When you’re trying to get your life back on track and become a productive member of society, the requirements you must meet can interfere with your daily routine.

 All sex crimes don’t require lifetime registration as a sex offender.
 Under certain circumstances, you only have to register for up to ten years.
 However, just because you don’t have to register anymore doesn’t mean your name automatically disappears from the registry.
 You must petition the court for it to be removed.
 Unfortunately, not all convicted sex offenders are eligible for removal.

 Eligibility for Removal from the Sex Offender Registry in Illinois

 Typically, adults can’t petition the court to remove their names from the sex offender registry.
 However, if you were pardoned or wrongfully convicted of a sex offense, you might be eligible to pursue removal.